hiveeyes/documentation/doc/source/other-projects.rst

 Stockwaage from Imkerverein Nettetal e.
 V.
 ==========================================
 A project from Alexander Wilms, based in North Rhine-Westphalia, Germany.
 Around since 2015.
+It's a kind of a fork of the Projekt "Bienenwaage", as Alexander was in contact with Markus, so both projects share similar hardware components.

 - https://www.imker-nettetal.de/nsa-fuer-bienen-wir-bauen-uns-eine-stockwaage/
 - https://www.imker-nettetal.de/category/stockwaage/